 An ant’s perspective….

-Bluebonnet Park, off of Hwy 287, also has a great bluebonnet field this year, while it hasn’t in the past!
-It’s not as large as Meadow View, and the lake isn’t as attractive, but I love the big trees.
+Bluebonnet Park, off of Hwy 287, didn’t seem to have as many bluebonnets as Meadow View, and the lake isn’t as attractive, but I love the big trees.

 Bluebonnet Park also has restrooms, baseball fields, a playground, cute picnic tables and restrooms!!

 A large nature area on the West Trail.
 It’s lovely for pictures, but not as accessible as the other two parks.

 For just enjoying a ride along country roads, I love the North Trail!
 You’ll see lots of horses and cattle out in the fields, which make for great photo ops.
 Try to stay in the car for your safety.

 Is a fun destination on this trail to stop and enjoy a glass of wine, and get some pictures of their bluebonnets!

 Right down from Sugar Ridge Winery is Winding Ridge B&B, a family-friendly scenic cabin, situated on 22 acres along the Ennis Bluebonnet Trail!
 Click HERE to visit their website, see their awesome pictures and make your reservations!

 The South Trail has some pretty fields but if you’re limited to time, it would be my last one to do.